If you’re breaking into your career in the arts, our Skype Mentoring service is a must.

 Tasmanian composer and music producer Christopher Leon runs CutCommon’s in-house mastering service.
 He has worked with leading young composers in giving their recordings a professional sound for distribution.
 Christopher graduated in 2013 with a major in Music Technology from the University of Tasmania.
 In 2011, he worked on the team producing the score for American feature film Christmas With The Dead, and in 2013 was responsible for scoring and recording a series of three TV commercials for the state government.
+In 2017, he was a semi-finalist in the Tasmanian Young Achiever of the Year Awards (arts); and in the performance community he played at the Light Up the Lane street festival, a booked-out music tech workshop and gig at the Tasmanian Museum and Art Gallery as part of BeakerSt@TMAG, a Friday Nights Live concert at the Moonah Arts Centre, and a DJ set at the Platform magazine launch (Hobart City Council Youth Arts and Recreation Centre).
 Christopher has worked in live broadcast operation and co-hosted and produced radio show Eurohour, showcasing European music.
 Since picking up the guitar at age 12, Christopher has performed his own classical and Flamenco influenced guitar compositions across Tasmania and has swept through multiple genres on his way to electronic and orchestral music production.
 He now holds the position of production assistant with the Tasmanian Symphony Orchestra.
 You can hear some of his contemporary music compositions on his website.

 Composition and music theory